 Note: imported scores act as if the student completed the curriculum item in your class (and the student can re-take the curriculum item for a better score)

 The score that is displayed is the “best and highest score” from all attempts.
 To choose the score, the platform compares all previous scores.
-First, it chooses the “best” score from every external class, with manual scores always selected as “best,” even if an automatically generated score is higher.
-Second, it picks the highest score from all of the “best” scores.
+First, it chooses the highest score from every external class, with manual scores always selected as that highest score even if an automatically generated score is higher.

-If the visible score is lower than the minimum passing score for a forced order class, it will appear in red.
+If the visible score is lower than the minimum passing score for a forced order class, the score will appear in red.
 In this instance, the teacher should not save the score.